 Recently, 2 members of my team started off their day in the South Staffordshire area by investigating a case involving a local instructor who is no longer on the register but continues to operate.
 He’s also suspected of offering motor racing tickets for driving lessons!

 To help build the case against him, my team visited a number of his learner drivers to get witness statements.
-On this occasion, none of the pupils were in, so my team had to post letters through their door, asking them to call.
+On this occasion, none of the pupils was in, so my team had to post letters through their door, asking them to call.

 On a typical day, the team have to travel back and forth to follow up on cases, depending on whether they are contacted by potential witnesses.

 For example, after having agreed to meet with the instructor whose licence had run out, they then got a call from are contacted by a pupil willing to give a statement as a result of an earlier letter drop.
 This meant they then have to re-order their workload.